ClaudioMerola/HFServerEvents/README.md

  - Configure all the Domain Controllers to forward the events to this server
  - Increase the maximum size of the Forwarded Events to 4 GB
  - Create a local group named: "HF Event Report Viewer"
+ - Add a registry key in all your Domain Controllers (to configure the Centralized Event Server)
+ - Configure WinRM in all your Domain Controllers (this is a default pre-requisite to Event Forwarders to work)
+ - Configure Event Forward Service in all your Domain Controllers
+ - Add the account "NETWORK SERVICE" the Domain Group "Log Event Readers"
  - Create the SQL Server database and tables
  - Configure the SQL Server's Full Text Search
  - Configure a Scheduled Task to Synchronize the Forwarded Events with the SQL Server Database (hourly)